Skip to content

 lambdaQueryWrapper.select(User::getId, User::getName, User::getAge);

-Example Using Predicate to Filter Fields
+Example using Predicate to filter fields:

 QueryWrapper<User> queryWrapper = new QueryWrapper<>();